 These awards have been made possible by the Class of 1962 to encourage academic improvement and excellence among students in the undergraduate program of the Faculty.
 The awards will be made to the J. Harry Ebbs Award recipients in second, third and fourth year who have improved their overall academic percentage averages by the greatest amount based upon a full academic load.
-Ana-Mari Haynes, Arianna Yanishevsky, Fionn Byrne.

-R. Tait McKenzie Society
+R.Tait McKenzie Society

 The R. Tait McKenzie Society is the Faculty's honour society.
 It was founded in 1956 by Director Dr. J. Harry Ebbs for the purpose of bringing outstanding students together with faculty for social evenings of scholarly and professional interest.
 Alumnae and alumni remain active members.
-Under the leadership of current president, Martha Cumming-Buchannan (9T1), the Society brings together undergraduate and graduate students, faculty, alumnae and alumni for dinner meetings with featured speakers.
+Under the leadership of current president, Martha Cumming-Buchannan (9TI), the Society brings together undergraduate and graduate students, faculty, alumnae and alumni.
 Each year's admission scholarship winners are inducted into the Society.
 Selection criteria for upper year students include a 3.5 grade point average and a recognizable full course load.
 R. Tait McKenzie was a pioneering Canadian physical educator, physician, author and sculptor.
 An advocate of physical education and sports throughout schools and universities and a creative innovator in the use of physical activity for rehabilitation, he is perhaps best remembered for his remarkable sculptures celebrating the joys of effort.